tara-mulvaney/idea-spinner/packages/spinner/docs/classes/Spin.md

 # Class: Spin

 An ongoing spin of a set of simulated wheels.
-Responsible for handling the variance in physics across the wheels.
+Responsible for handling the variance in physics across the wheels, if any.

 ## Constructors